demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 ```
 demisto-sdk format -i /Users/user/Downloads/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml -o Integrations/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml
 ```
-This will format the given yml file and save it in content repo under the specified directory.
+This will format the given yml file and save it in content repo under the specified file path.
 Also validation will run as the output file is in content repo.
 <br/><br/>